kaezrr/starpsx/README.md

-# starpsx
+# StarPSX

-A WIP Playstation 1 emulator written in Rust.
+StarPSX is a free and open-source PlayStation 1 (PS1) emulator written in Rust.